B-296/acnh/README.md

-# acnh
+# NH:Notes
-An Animal Crossing: New Horizons wiki-style site.
+This is a progress tracker for Animal Crossing: New Horizons.